-Departmental Recommendation: ENGL 101.
+Departmental Recommendation: ENGL 101 Lecture: Minimum 48 hours per semester

 This is an introductory course in the fundamentals of American government and politics, which meets the state requirements in the United States and California government.
 Students are introduced to basic concepts in political science; to key institutions in the American political system; to the major problems in United States foreign policy; and to political issues that confront the nation and state today.